-Distribution Fees-Class T and Class D Shares
+Stockholder Servicing Fees-Class T and Class D Shares

-Subject to FINRA limitations on underwriting compensation and certain other limitations described below, we will pay the Dealer Manager a distribution fee (i) with respect to our outstanding Class T shares equal to 0.75% per annum of the aggregate NAV of our outstanding Class T shares and (ii) with respect to our outstanding Class D shares equal to 0.25% per annum of the aggregate NAV of our outstanding Class D shares.
-We will not pay a distribution fee with respect to our outstanding Class I shares.
+Subject to FINRA limitations on underwriting compensation and certain other limitations described below, we will pay the Dealer Manager a stockholder servicing fee (i) with respect to our outstanding Class T shares equal to 0.75% per annum of the aggregate NAV of our outstanding Class T shares and (ii) with respect to our outstanding Class D shares equal to 0.25% per annum of the aggregate NAV of our outstanding Class D shares.
+We will not pay a stockholder servicing fee with respect to our outstanding Class I shares.

-The distribution fees will accrue monthly and be paid quarterly in arrears.
-The Dealer Manager may reallow (pay) all or a portion of the distribution fees to participating broker-dealers and servicing broker-dealers for services that such broker-dealers perform in connection with the distribution of our shares and ongoing stockholder services.
-Because the distribution fees with respect to Class T shares and Class D shares are calculated based on the aggregate NAV for all of the outstanding shares of each such class, it reduces the NAV with respect to all shares of each such class, including shares issued under our distribution reinvestment plan.
+The stockholder servicing fees will accrue monthly and be paid quarterly in arrears.
+The Dealer Manager may reallow (pay) all or a portion of the stockholder servicing fees to participating broker-dealers and servicing broker-dealers for services that such broker-dealers perform in connection with the distribution of our shares and ongoing stockholder services.
+Because the stockholder servicing fees with respect to Class T shares and Class D shares are calculated based on the aggregate NAV for all of the outstanding shares of each such class, it reduces the NAV with respect to all shares of each such class, including shares issued under our distribution reinvestment plan.

-We will cease paying the distribution fee with respect to any Class T share or Class D share at the end of the month in which the Dealer Manager in conjunction with the transfer agent determines that total selling commissions and distribution fees paid with respect to such share would exceed 8.75% of the gross proceeds from the sale of such share (including the gross proceeds of any shares issued under our distribution reinvestment plan with respect thereto).
+We will cease paying the stockholder servicing fee with respect to any Class T share or Class D share at the end of the month in which the Dealer Manager in conjunction with the transfer agent determines that total selling commissions and stockholder servicing fees paid with respect to such share would exceed 8.75% of the gross proceeds from the sale of such share (including the gross proceeds of any shares issued under our distribution reinvestment plan with respect thereto).
 At such time as such threshold has been reached, such Class T share or Class D share (and any shares issued under our distribution reinbursement plan with respect thereto) will convert into a number of Class I shares (including any fractional shares) with an equivalent aggregate NAV as such share.
-Although we cannot predict the length of time over which the distribution fee will be paid due to potential changes in the NAV of our Class T shares, this fee would be paid with respect to a Class T share over approximately 7 years from the date of purchase, assuming payment of the full selling commissions, opting out of the distribution reinvestment plan and a constant NAV of \$10.00 per share.
+Although we cannot predict the length of time over which the stockholder servicing fee will be paid due to potential changes in the NAV of our shares, this fee would be paid with respect to a Class T share over approximately 7 years from the date of purchase and with respect to a Class D share over approximately 35 years from the date of purchase, assuming payment of the full selling commissions, opting out of the distribution reinvestment plan and a constant NAV of \$10.00 per share.
+Under these assumptions, if a stockholder holds his or her shares for these time periods, this fee with respect to a Class T share would total approximately \$0.91 and with respect to a Class D share would total approximately \$0.88.